 A range of several recent (and upcoming) conferences also show how pervasive DevSecOps has become.
 DevSecOps RSA Conference 2017 has support from DevSecOps.com, Sonatype, and RSA Conference.
 A previous DevSecCon recently took place in London, and will be held for the first time in Asia in February.
 DevSecOps was also a featured topic at the recent 2016 IT Expo London.

-Support the Auspicious Agile blog by shopping on Amazon using the link below!
+Also support Auspicious Agile by shopping on Amazon using the links below!